NecibeBusraUylas/KiyafetTakip/README.md

 # Utarit Clothe Tracking System

 The project is a multi-layered project based on SOLID principles.
-This project is the backend side of UtaritKiyafetTakip project in my repositories.
-You can check the frontend project here => [UtaritKiyafetTakip-Frontend](https://github.com/NecibeBusraUylas/UtaritKiyafetTakip-Frontend)
+This project is the backend side of KiyafetTakip project in my repositories.
+You can check the frontend project here => [KiyafetTakip-Frontend](https://github.com/NecibeBusraUylas/KiyafetTakip-Frontend)

 The project consists of 5 layers: Entities, DataAccess, Business, Core and WebAPI.